syncfusion-content/ej2-react-docs/ej2-react/appearance/icons.md

 ### Icon size

 The `ej2-icons` package offers options to display icons in different size modes.
 A user can use different icon sizes in their application based on touch or mouse mode.
-If the user is using touch mode, add `e-large` class to the element to make the icon easily interactable, or add the `e-small` or `e-medium` class in mouse mode.
+If the user is using touch mode, add `e-large` class to the element to make more accessible for touch interactions, or add the `e-small` or `e-medium` class in mouse mode.

 The pre-defined icon size is present in the available classes listed below.
 * `e-small` - Sets the icon size as `8px`.